 Under these plans, shareholders can choose to use their dividend to acquire additional shares in the company instead of receiving a cash payment.
 For CGT purposes, you are treated as if you received a cash dividend and then used it to buy additional shares.
 Each share (or parcel of shares) received in this way is treated as a separate asset and you must make a separate calculation when you sell them.

-For more information about the topics covered in this chapter, including demergers, see the Guide to capital gains tax 2019 and You and your shares 2019 (NAT 2632).
+For more information about the topics covered in this chapter, including demergers, see Guide to capital gains tax 2023 and You and your shares 2023.